nhcooper123/blue-whale-bes/manuscript/revision/response.md

 I am satisfied with the SIA methods and results, but I have some slight comments.
 While I have no experience with modelling, I noted that there was no mention of isotopic fractionation in the model.
 As far as I know, blue whale feed on zooplankton and small fish, not directly on phytoplankton.
 If I am correct, the comparison of the baleen records to the modelled isotopes may be incorrect, as it should be affected by trophic shifts.
 I suppose it depends on whether the model was used for a direct pattern comparison, or if the values modelled and the baleen values were compared to each other.

-> The referee is correct
+> The referee is correct that blue whales feed predominantly on krill (small crustaceans), not directly on phytoplankton.
+However, the trophic shift from phytoplankton to crustacean predators is very small

 * CLIVE how are we dealing with this???